 - You may request a protective order which may include the following:

-- An Order preventing the abuser from committing another domestic abuse.
+- An Order preventing the abuser from committing another domestic incident.

 - An Order requiring the abuser to leave your household.

-- An Order preventing the abuser from harassing you or contacting your for any reason.
+- An Order preventing the abuser from harassing you or contacting you for any reason.

 - An Order giving you or the other parent custody or visitation with your minor child or children.

 - An Order requiring the abuser to pay money to support you and the minor child if the abuser has a legal obligation to do so.

 - An Order preventing the abuser from stalking you.